-To meet the strict word count specifications, make sure to give approximately 100-120 words to the last part of your story- lessons learnt.
+To meet the strict word count specifications, make sure to give approximately 100-120 words to the last part of your story- lessons learned.

 Again, with such a tight word limit, you will need to summarize the context focus on the challenges you faced and lessons you learned.

 Since you have already discussed your failure in the essay #2, it is advisable to discuss your success here, which was possibly based on the lessons learned from the failure.
 This essay may also highlight your skills that you have discussed in your personal statement to showcase your readiness for Judge MBA.

 For organizing ideas for this essay, I would again recommend the 4-part structure:

 - Situation (what was the situation?
 What was the project you worked on?)
 40-50 words

 - Action, (What was your role in that situation?
 How many team members were there?
 How did you collaborate with them?
 How did you deal with the challenges?)
 50-60 words

 - Outcome/result, (what happened in the end?
 What common goal you achieved) 20-25 words